G-DLP/gdlp.co.uk/content/posts/cv.md

 - Founder and co-curator of Little Man Gallery 2015-2017

 ## Teaching
-- Associate Lecturer @ Central Saint Martins on the Diploma in Professional Studies
+- [Current] Associate Lecturer @ Central Saint Martins on the Diploma in Professional Studies
 - Tutorials & lectures at art schools internationally
 - Mentoring artists on DYCP